Creative Commons License 2024 Volume 11 Issue 1

 Data collection and analysis

-Prevalence: Presence or absence of insect was scored from 1,006 fields of four kebele administrations.
+Prevalence: The presence or absence of insects was scored from 1,006 fields of four kebele administrations.
 Considering Eq.
 2 as follows:

 (2)

-Infestation: From 1,006 farmers field 741 fields (pest occurred) were selected for infestation assessment, infested plants per quadrant sample (3.2 m × 4 m) and three times from each field were scored for each kebele administrations.
+Infestation: From 1,006 farmers' fields 741 fields (pest occurred) were selected for infestation assessment, infested plants per quadrant sample (3.2 m × 4 m), and three times from each field were scored for each kebele administration.
 A plant-showing symptom was collected from the 741 fields assessed and an infected plant collected samples were taken from all plant parts [12].
 Considering Eq.
 3 as follows:

 (3)